adventuremomblog

 boats in Petoskey marina

-Petoskey is a beautiful destination year-round, but if you visit during the warmer months you get to enjoy all of the outdoor activities on the water which is a bonus.
+Petoskey is a beautiful destination year-round, but if you visit during the warmer months, you can enjoy all of the outdoor activities on the water, which is a bonus.

 Petoskey Pierhead Lighthouse